US couple accused of enticing Chinese into sex trafficking

-PORTLAND, Maine (AP) — A New Hampshire husband and wife are accused of luring at least 27 Chinese women into the sex trade in Maine, New Hampshire and Vermont.

-Court documents indicate 37-year-old Sou Chao Li and his wife, 37-year-old Derong Maio, used a messaging system popular in China to entice women to travel to the U.S. with tourist visas.
+PORTLAND, Maine (AP) — A New Hampshire husband and wife used a messaging system popular in China to entice women to come to the U.S. on tourist visas to serve in the sex industry in northern New England, according to court documents.

-A federal indictment charging them with sex trafficking was unsealed upon their arrest on Thursday.
-They’re due back in court on Tuesday.

-The indictment indicates the prostitution involved multiple locations in the three states.
-The services were advertised on Backpage, a website that was shut down earlier this year.
+Sou Chao Li, 37, and his wife, Derong Maio, 37, orchestrated an elaborate scheme involving at least 27 women and hotels and rented houses across Maine, New Hampshire and Vermont, prosecutors wrote.

+The pair made their initial appearance in court Thursday and will remain detained until their next hearing on Tuesday.

 Most Read Nation & World Stories